 FORT WAYNE, Ind.
-(WANE) A Fort Wayne man who admitted to beating his parents, one of them to death, with a hammer inside their southwest Fort Wayne home last year will likely spend the rest of his life in prison.
+(WANE) - - A Fort Wayne man who admitted to beating his parents, one of them to death, inside their southwest Fort Wayne home last year is headed to prison.

 An Allen Superior Court judge on Monday afternoon sentenced Scott Ruse to 105 years in prison for the July 5, 2017 beatings of Gene Ruse and Sandra Ruse, both 71.
 The younger Ruse pleaded guilty last month to charges of murder and attempted murder.